-In the work that first introduces the term 'context-aware', Schilit and Theimer [1] refer to context as location, identities of nearby people and objects, and changes to those objects.
-Other authors define context awareness as complementary element to location awareness.
-Whereas location may serve as a determinant for resident processes, context may be applied more flexibly with mobile computing with any moving entities, especially with bearers of smart communicators.
-Context awareness originated as a term from ubiquitous computing, or as so-called pervasive computing, which sought to deal with linking changes in the environment with computer systems, which are otherwise static.
+Although these applications may use infrastructure networks, they will often use ad hoc networks since they are immediately deployable in arbitrary environments and support communication without the need for a separate infrastructure.
+This collaborative style of application may be useful in the ubiquitous computing [3].
+Context awareness is defined as complementary element to location awareness.
+Whereas location may serve as a determinant for resident processes, context may be applied more flexibly with mobile computing with any moving entities, especially with bearers Manfred Sneps-Sneppe Ventspils University College Ventspils International Radio Astronomy Centre Ventspils, Latvia manfreds.sneps@gmail.com of smart communicators.
+Context awareness originated as a term from ubiquitous computing or as so-called pervasive computing which sought to deal with linking changes in the environment with computer systems, which are otherwise static [4].